Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 Pituitary Damage After Brain Injury: Conclusion

 Pituitary dysfunction after traumatic brain injury can be hard to recognize at first.
-But it can cause serious side effects if left untreated.
+But it can cause serious effects if left untreated.

 Unfortunately, unlike other types of brain injury, you cannot treat pituitary problems by rewiring the brain.
 Rather, you must replace the hormones that the pituitary no longer makes.